U0407

 What U0407 means

-DTC U0407 is stored when the ECM receives data from the Fuel Pump Control Module (FPCM) that is outside expected parameters or is flagged as invalid by the network message validation protocol.
+DTC U0407 is stored when the engine control module (ECM) receives data from the Glow Plug Control Module (GPCM) that is outside expected parameters or is flagged as invalid by the network message-validation protocol.
 Unlike U00xx lost-communication codes, U04xx codes indicate that communication itself is intact but the content of the received message is implausible or corrupted.

 Common causes